Skip to main content

 Future Water Quality Improvements

 In 2018, GHID began a detailed study of our water quality to determine what is causing our aesthetic and taste/odor issues and what we can do to solve them.
 This study determined that chlorine, added at all our well sites, was causing iron and manganese to oxidize, which can turn the water yellow and/or black.
 Higher levels of ammonia can also cause chlorine odor issues.
 The higher levels of iron, manganese and ammonia are found naturally in our groundwater in the Salt Lake Valley.
-Currently, GHID uses six wells to supply approximately 25% of all water delivered, with the rest supplied by Jordan Valley Water Conservancy District.
 As part of this study, GHID also learned new techniques on flushing at hydrants to temporarily improve water quality.

 Join our mailing list